Your questions answered

 Animal research has played an essential role in the majority of medical breakthroughs over the past decade.
 Animals are used to study complex diseases such as cancer and Alzheimer’s.

 Animals were fundamental to the University’s discovery of ovarian cryopreservation, which gives women who have had cancer the opportunity to have children after treatment.
 This breakthrough involves the removal and cryopreservation of ovarian tissue from women who have cancer.
 After the cancer treatment has finished, the ovarian tissue can be re-implanted and fertility restored.

 Our animal research news pages contain more examples of medical advancements and new treatments that we have achieved through the use of animal research.

-We mainly use rodents - predominately mice and rats - and zebrafish in our research.
-We also use small numbers of farm animals and poultry.
+We mainly use mice, rats and zebrafish.
+We also use other fish species (salmon and rainbow trout), poultry, and a small number of farm animals (pigs, sheep and cattle).
 As part of our annual statistics report, we publish information on the number of procedures carried out and the types of animals used.

 Yes, as well as allowing the advancement of medical knowledge and the development of treatments for people, research carried out using animals has been instrumental in the production of medications and procedures which are used in treatments to improve the welfare of animals.